apecloud/lorry/README.md

 ```

 ## Temporary Task
 In this mode, dbctl completes the corresponding task and then exits immediately.
 It is suitable for use as a tool and can be called directly in actions.
-For a list of supported actions and their usage, please refer to the documentation in the docs directory[docs](docs/user_docs/cli.md.md).
+For a list of supported actions and their usage, please refer to the documentation in the [docs](docs/user_docs/cli.md).

 ```
   lifecycleActions: